Minimax formula for the replica symmetric free energy of deep restricted Boltzmann machines: Introduction

 Central objects are the overlaps, \ie normalised inner products, of each couple of configurations of the $x$-th layer $\s^{(x)},\t^{(x)}$

-In what follows we will conveniently separate the layers into two disjoint subsets.
-To fix the ideas let us set $H:=2\N\cap[\nu]$ and $V:=(2\N-1)\cap[\nu]$ respectively the layers in an even position or odd position in a left-from-right order.
-Note that units within the layers in $V$ are conditionally independent w.r.t. $p_{\b}(\s;\xi,b)$ given the layers of $H$ (and viceversa), reflecting the aforementioned bipartite structure of the dRBM.
-It is worth to point out that normally in this kind of models one singles out one layer of visible units encoding the data.
-This distinction is not used in the present paper and therefore we will treat all the layers equally.
+Taking two different points $\s,\t\in\{-1,1\}^N$ let us compute the covariance of the energy in terms of the overlaps (assume for simplicity $b^{(x)}=0$ for all $x\in[\nu]$).
+We have

+This quantity is not positive definite (the overlaps can take both positive and negative values), which is a major source of difficulties when comparing dRBMs to the Sherrington-Kirkpatrick model.
+As it will be clear later on, such a lack of positivity of the covariance of the Hamiltonian yields a non-convex variational principle for the free energy (see (\ref{eq:error}) and (\ref{eq:Err-minmax}) below).

 For simplicity we present our argument for $\pm1$ Bernoulli priors.
-Further extension to sub-Gaussian units are possible, but technically more involved.
+We expect the extension to bounded units to be straightforward and that further extensions to sub-Gaussian units are possible, but technically more involved.
 Indeed two generic sub-Gaussian units coupled by the Hamiltonian \eqref{eq:H} typically make the model ill defined for large $\b$.
 Therefore one has to regularise the posterior distribution as discussed in \cite{sferico}, and similarly also the interpolating factors introduced below (as in \cite{NN}).
-These regularisations introduce a number of technicalities irrelevant for the main message we aim to give here.
+These regularisations introduce a number of technicalities, irrelevant for the main message we aim to give here.
 Also, as long as the units are bounded, the choice of the Gaussian distribution for the random weights is not so stringent, as the same argument of \cite{univ} applies and universality of the free energy can be proven for a large class of independent random weights.
 Most interesting are extensions to dependent random weights \cite{mezard}, yet rather unexplored at the moment.

+Also, we deal with small biases, \ie all the $b^{(x)}$ are bounded by a fixed constant (see Theorem \ref{TH:minmax}).
+Dealing with possibly large biases is in fact easier but it requires a procedure which is similar, yet not exactly the same as the one presented in the sequel.
+For clarity, we focus here only on the most interesting and challenging case.

+In what follows we will conveniently separate the layers into two disjoint subsets.
+To fix the ideas let us set $H:=2\N\cap[\nu]$ and $V:=(2\N-1)\cap[\nu]$ respectively the layers in an even or odd position in increasing order.
+Note that units within the layers in $V$ are conditionally independent w.r.t. $p_{\b}(\s;\xi,b)$ given the layers of $H$ (and viceversa), reflecting the aforementioned bipartite structure of the dRBM.